 Promoting reconciliation and healing with our youth and within our community

-Seward Longfellow Restorative Justice Partnership is a joint project with Seward Neighborhood Group and Longfellow Community Council.
+Seward Longfellow Restorative Justice Partnership was founded in 2004 by neighborhood volunteers with support from Seward Neighborhood Group and Longfellow Community Council.

 Our Mission is to build community by providing the opportunity to repair harm by involving the victim, offender, and community in solutions that promote healing, accountability, and reconciliation.